“Barbara, it’s true! Clothes really do make the man!”Damiana Blume, author and poet

 We checked them in with a wink and a smirk.
 Then we watched them head to their grubby accommodations, thinking they might feel a little out of place.

 But to our surprise, a majority of these same people started reappearing – sky-clad!
 Just to be clear, they were completely naked and perfectly comfortable with their nudity.
 Obviously, this was not their first gathering!
 I knew going in to this event that clothing was optional.
-But I was not quite prepared to witness the tsunami of “au natural” enthusiasts so soon!
+But I was not quite prepared to witness the tsunami of “au naturel” enthusiasts so soon!

 Dressed for Success